LibrariesWest/opendata/bills/bill-payments.md

 #### Detail

 For more detail use this download, the columns are described below.
+The data is still aggregated rather than listing individual bills, but provides extra columns of detail.

 - [Download bill payments data](bills/billpayments.csv)